 3. Not filing your income tax returns before applying for financial aid.

-Unlike years past, there is now ample time before the FAFSA opens to file the prior-prior year’s tax returns.
-For current high school seniors who will be enrolling in college in the fall of 2019, the FAFSA opened on October 1, 2018 and looks at the family’s 2017 tax returns, nearly six months after the April 15 tax filing deadline.
+There is now ample time before the FAFSA opens to file the prior-prior year’s tax returns.
+For current high school seniors who will be enrolling in college in the fall of 2020, the FAFSA opens on October 1, 2019 and looks at the family’s 2018 tax returns, nearly six months after the April 15 tax filing deadline.

 4. Missing the college’s institutional deadline.